 This abbreviated guide explains how to complete Legalo’s Deed of Surrender of Lease template, which should be used where the landlord and tenant have agreed to terminate the lease early.
-For a lease that is registered at the Land Registry, you can use a TR1 to surrender it, but most parties prefer to use a deed of surrender as it is a more appropriate form to use as a starting point (and indeed it is recommended by the Land Registry).
-(The full guide comes with the template when you purchase it.)
+For a lease that is registered at the Land Registry, you can use a TR1 to surrender it, but most parties prefer to use a deed of surrender, as it is a more appropriate form to use as a starting point (and indeed it is recommended by the Land Registry).
+(The full guide to our deed of surrender comes with the template when you purchase it.)

-1. the obligations of the tenant in the lease were guaranteed by another person or not;
+1. another person has guaranteed the obligations of the tenant in the lease or not;

-2. the lease has been registered with the Land Registry or not;
+2. either party registered the lease with the Land Registry or not;

 4. the tenant has security of tenure (i.e. the right to extend its lease as it expires) or not.

-This template is meant for surrendering the whole of the leased site, but with suitable adaptation it can be used as a surrender of part of the leased site.
+This template is meant for surrendering the whole of the leased site, but, with suitable adaptation, you can use it as a surrender of part of the leased site.

-If alternative premises are being granted to the tenant along with the surrender, do this in a separate document (to be signed at the same time as the surrender deed) by a separate lease for the alternative premises.
+If the landlord is granting alternative premises to the tenant along with the surrender, then do this in a separate document (to be signed at the same time as the surrender deed) by a separate lease for the alternative premises.
 A lease template can be downloaded from Legalo’s website.

 For leases registered at the Land Registry

-If the lease was originally registered, the landlord can close the Land Registry title for the lease using a form TR1 (signed by tenant and landlord) instead of a deed of surrender signed by both, but the Land Registry themselves recommend a deed of surrender is used, such as our template.
+If a party has registered the original lease, then the landlord can close the Land Registry title for the lease.
+To do so he can use a form TR1 (signed by tenant and landlord), instead of a deed of surrender signed by both.
+However, the Land Registry themselves recommend that you use a deed of surrender, such as our template.
 You will also need a form AP1 as your application to the Land Registry (downloadable from the Land Registry’s website for free).
 You register it and pay the applicable Land Registry fee.
 The fees are shown here: https://www.gov.uk/guidance/land-registry-registration-services-fees#leases

 For further details on how to register it with the Land Registry, see: https://www.gov.uk/government/publications/leases-determination/practice-guide-26-leases-determination#determination-on-surrender-by-deed.
 See in particular part 4 and, for the payment of Stamp Duty Land Tax on surrender (or SDLT), see part 4.2.

-If the tenant is not paying the landlord a fee for accepting the surrender, then it may be that it falls into the category of “not requiring notification to Her Majesty’s Revenue and Customs” and therefore not needing any SDLT to be paid.
-If so, you include a note explaining why it does when applying to the Land Registry for the surrender to be registered.
+If the tenant is not paying the landlord a fee for accepting the surrender, then it may be that it falls into the category of “not requiring notification to Her Majesty’s Revenue and Customs”.
+Therefore there will be no SDLT to be paid.
+If so, you include a note explaining why it does when you apply to the Land Registry for registration of the surrender.

-Land Registry – Complete the details of the registration that apply if the freehold title or the lease are registered, deleting the bits that are not relevant.
+Land Registry – Complete the details of the registration that apply if a party has registered either the freehold title or the lease.
+Then delete the bits that are not relevant.

 Date – Type in only the year for now, then fill in the rest once the agreement has been signed.

-Party clauses – Complete the details of the landlord (party 1), the tenant (party 2), and, if the lease was guaranteed, the guarantor (party 3), or, if not, remove party 3.
+Party clauses – Complete the details of the landlord (party 1), the tenant (party 2), and, if there is a guarantor of the lease, the guarantor (party 3), or, if not, remove party 3.